Truthful Mechanisms with Implicit Payment Computation

-In this section we present bounds on the welfare obtained by our generic transformation for two interesting special cases: the positive-only types and the negative-only types.
+We present improved bounds on the welfare obtained by our generic transformation.
+We consider two interesting special cases when the agents' private types are, respectively, always positive and always negative.
+In the second case, agents are contractors who incur costs and get paid by the mechanism; one such example is a shortest paths mechanism considered in Section~\ref{sec:apps}.

 We consider the approximation that is achieved by the mechanism as a function of the approximation of the original allocation rule.
-As per Theorem~\ref{thm:maim-g}(b), the generic transformation creates a mechanism with an allocation that is identical to the original allocation with probability at least $1-n\mu$.
-For positive-only types this implies a bound on the approximation which degrades with $n$, the number of agents (see Remark~\ref{remark:main}(5)).
-For negative-only types such bound does not immediately imply since the cost in the low probability event might be prohibitively high.
-For both setting, we present similar bounds that do \emph{not} degrade with $n$.
+Recall that our generic transformation creates a mechanism with an allocation that is identical to the original allocation with probability at least $1-n\mu$.
+For positive types this immediately implies a bound on the approximation which degrades with $n$, the number of agents.
+(For negative types such bound does not immediately follow since the cost in the low probability event might be prohibitively high.)
+For both settings, we present a similar bound that does \emph{not} degrade with $n$.